RIA1159/FacialFlowNet/README.md

 ## FacialFlowNet Dataset
 ![FlowPipeline](./assets/flowpipeline.png)
-You can download the FacialFlowNet dataset from [here](https://pan.baidu.com/s/1u9fQsGdqhjqDN6jVhXxNrA) with the extraction code `xpxw`, and extract the compressed file to the following path:
+You can download the FacialFlowNet dataset from [here](https://pan.baidu.com/s/1u9fQsGdqhjqDN6jVhXxNrA) with the extraction code `c2z2`, and extract the compressed file to the following path:
 ```Shell
 ├── FacialFlowNet
     ├── image